Spicy Bavarian Beer Mustard

 Here's a gift that has bite!
-Include a festive tag that lists serving suggestions.
-For example, the spicy beer mustard is great with pretzels or as a condiment for bratwurst. —Taste of Home Test Kitchen
+This spicy beer mustard is great with pretzels or as a condiment for bratwurst. —Taste of Home Test Kitchen

 - 2 cups dark beer